Tommy John: Personal life

-John eventually overcame his stuttering problem and earned a reputation as one of baseball's most talkative players.
-"Ask Tommy John what time it is, and he'll tell you how to make a watch," said Lemon.
-Following his career, he became a motivational speaker.
+John overcame his stuttering problem and earned a reputation as one of baseball's most talkative players.
+"Ask Tommy John what time it is, and he'll tell you how to make a watch," said former teammate and manager Lemon.
+Following his career, John became a motivational speaker.
 He has no relation to the Tommy John Underwear company and considered suing the founder over the use of his name but abandoned the idea after attorneys wanted $250,000 to represent him.
-As of 2019, he was no longer watching baseball, considering the game unrecognizable.
+In 2019, he said was no longer watching baseball, considering the game unrecognizable.
 He was inducted into the Baseball Reliquary's Shrine of the Eternals in 2018.